Prince William speaks out about Harry and Meghan's split from Royal family

-The Duke of Cambridge has spoken publically for the first time about the Sussexes' choice to seperate from the royal family, saying he hopes that the royals can make amends.
+The Duke of Cambridge has spoken publicly for the first time about the Sussexes' choice to separate from the royal family, saying he hopes that the royals can make amends.

-"I've put my arm around my brother all our lives and I can't do that anymore; we're separate entities.
+"I've put my arm around my brother all our lives and I can't do it anymore; we're separate entities.
 I'm sad about that," The Sun reports him saying.

 The 37-year-old Duke appears to be trying to buoy the couple during the fallout from their bombshell announcement.